grantcurell/projects/Build OpenShift/README.md

 - Now you've generated the ISO, boot your servers with that ISO and enjoy the install.
 - On VMWare, I got very annoyed having to swap out all the ISOs so I wrote [this script](./change_iso.py) which will go through and change all the ISOs and BIOS settings for the VMs automatically.
+- You can track the status of the build with `openshift-install --dir ./ agent wait-for bootstrap-complete --log-level=debug`
+- If you want to be able to use the `oc` command, you can get your `KUBECONFIG` from the directory in which you built the iso.
+The installation process consumes both `install-config.yaml` and `agent-config.yaml` (no, I don't know why but they definitely should get rid of that), but it should leave behind a directory called `auth`.
+In the auth directory should be your `kubeconfig` file.
+Run `export KUBECONFIG=<ABSOLUTE_PATH_TO_KUBECONFIG>` to set it up for `oc`.
+You can use commands like `oc get nodes` to check the node status.
+You can run `oc get co` to see the container status.
+Expect the console container to be the last container to come up so patience is key. console relies on auth which relies on ingress in that order.
+- If you need to debug, you can ssh into the boxes with `ssh -i ~/.ssh/id_rsa <your_rendezvous_host_ip>` and then run `journalctl -u assisted-service.service` to get a full dump of the install status
+- After the build completes, you can run `oc whoami --show-console` to get the address for the web console

 ## Deploy Dell CSI Operator on OpenShift